lightheaded/tom.readme/README.md

 ## Learning and development

-It is my job to make my team better than yesterday, every day.
+It is my job to make our team better than yesterday, every day.

 That can only be achieved if I focus a huge chunk of my attention to help people grow.
 I will try to poke you into action regarding L&D each 1-1.
 I will offer you new opportunities to do something that you haven't done before.
 I will ask you questions that you don't know how to answer.
 This will happen every step of the way.